- Melatonin side effects are typically rare and mild but can include daytime sleepiness, headache, nausea, and dizziness.

 - People with medical conditions like those on dialysis or experiencing depression should also consult their doctor about melatonin safety.

 Melatonin supplements are widely available and commonly used as a sleep aid.
 In the last two decades, melatonin usage has increased consistently among adults in the United States.
 As with any supplement or medication, safety is a top priority.
 Before taking melatonin, it is important to understand the possible side effects and potential interactions with other drugs.

-Potential Side Effects of Melatonin
+Potential Melatonin Side Effects

-Melatonin can remain active in the body for longer periods of time in older adults.
+Adverse effects tend to occur with higher doses or with supplements designed to provide extended release of melatonin.
+Melatonin can also remain active in the body for longer periods of time in older adults.
 This means that melatonin may be more likely to cause sleepiness the next day when it is taken by older people.

-Side Effects in Children
+Melatonin Side Effects in Children

+The safety of melatonin use in children has not been fully determined.
+More studies are required to better understand its short- and long-term effects in young people.
 In the limited research to date, the potential short-term side effects of melatonin in children may include:

 - Increased nighttime urination or bedwetting

 The long-term effects of melatonin in children are less clear.
 Some researchers have concerns that melatonin could disrupt normal hormone levels and interfere with puberty, though further research is needed.